 Buying a second hand car, also known as pre-owned, has its peril.
 The physical appearance of the car or how it runs can cover up important things that you might miss in buying one.
-Thankfully, there’s one thing you can check to make sure that the car you’re about to buy is clean – the documents.
+Thankfully, aside from spotting a fake used car seller, there’s one thing you can check to make sure that the car you’re about to buy is clean – the documents.

 Original copy of Certificate of Vehicle Registration (CR)

 The Certificate of Motor Vehicle Registration is an official document from the Land Transportation Office (LTO) that shows proof that the vehicle you’re about to buy has already been registered.
 As we all know, you won’t be able to register your vehicle if it has an unsettled police report and unpaid fines, so this document allows you to check whether the car is clean.

 However, this doesn’t mean that you’re all good from here.
 You have to read what’s written on the registration and make sure that it’s not a counterfeit.
 It should have the year and model of the vehicle, as well as its specific color and other specifications of the vehicle.
 The car’s chassis number should also be the same as what’s written on paper.

 Moreover, it should not have the word “ENCUMBERED” written on the upper right section of the vehicle registration certificate.
 This signifies that the owner isn’t clear yet from its financial obligation from the bank or the institution that paid for it.
 If it has been previously encumbered but has already been settled, ask for the Release of Chattel Mortgage.

 Original receipt of registration (OR)